 Special Visual Effects

-In addition the British public are invited to vote for the most promising talent of the past year in the EE Wednesdays Rising Star Award.
+In addition the British public are invited to vote for the most promising talent of the past year in the EE Rising Star Award.